Notice of Pre-AIA or AIA Status

 a robot control device configured to control a robot, the robot control device comprising:

-a code analysis unit configured to analyze a captured image of the code so as to restore the robot program (According to FIG. 5, after reading the machine readable code at 503, instructions are provided to the device based on the machine readable code at 504, and the construction elements are manipulated based on the instructions.
+a second processor configured to analyze the captured image of the code so as to restore the robot program (According to FIG. 5, after reading the machine readable code at 503, instructions are provided to the device based on the machine readable code at 504, and the construction elements are manipulated based on the instructions.
 As best can be understood, this means that the robot controller restores the robot program from the code in step 503, provides the instructions to the device in step 504, and manipulates the construction element in step 505, which is a duplication of the robot program in the form of performing the program.
-This would not be possible without storing the program somewhere with the controller, and duplicating the program for use by the manipulator arms).
+This would not be possible without storing the program somewhere with the controller, and duplicating the program for use by the manipulator arms), and

-Hall does not explicitly teach a robot program duplication unit configured to duplicate the restored robot program and store the duplicated robot program in a storage unit after the robot program is duplicated and restored.
+Hall does not explicitly teach duplicate the restored robot program, and store the duplicated robot program in a storage unit after the robot program is duplicated and restored.
 However, one understands that this is well known in the art to a person of ordinary skill in the art.
 The QR codes give instantaneous instructions on what the robot should do.
 If the task were to be repeated, it is known in the art that simply programming the robot to repeat the process to build an identical cube would be faster than having the robot take the time to read the QR code with each iteration of construction.

 Regarding Claim 7.
-Hall teaches the robot programming system according to claim 1.
+Hall in combination with Tokuoka teaches the robot programming system according to claim 1.

 Hall also teaches: